pombredanne/yocto-spdx/README.md

 embedded products regardless of the hardware architecture.
 (http://www.yoctoproject.org).

-The original Yocto+SPDX project was written by Liang Cao and Jake Cloyd and was hosted at the University of Nebraska Omaha.
+The original Yocto+SPDX was written by Liang Cao and Jake Cloyd and was hosted at the University of Nebraska Omaha.
 The current incarnation of Yocto+SPDX removes much of the complexity from the original project and replaces it with DoSOCS.
 DoSOCS is a command line tool that creates and prints SPDX documents and uses a MySQL database for caching and storage.
 (https://github.com/socs-dev-env/DoSOCS)